POptUS/POptUS/docs/logging.rst

 output/error logging.

 It's possible that an application that uses |poptus| methods might use multiple
-|poptus| loggers, each of which would require separate configurations.
-For
+|poptus| loggers, each of which might benefit from a separate configuration.
-example, an application might require one logger for logging method information and a separate logger for logging a model's information.
+For example, an application might require one logger for logging method information and a separate logger for logging a model's information.
 The code

 .. code:: python